Taylor Gold

-Taylor Gold (born November 17, 1993) is an American Olympian snowboarder.
+Taylor Riley "Ty" Gold (born November 17, 1993) is an American Olympian snowboarder.
 He competes in the halfpipe.

 He is a two-time U.S. Revolution Tour champion, 2013 Copper Mountain Grand Prix/World Cup champion, 2014 Burton US Open champion, and 2014 Red Bull Double Pipe champion.
 He is also a Mammoth Mountain U.S. Grand Prix silver medalist (2013–14), 2011 FIS Junior World Championships silver medalist, and 2013 Breckenridge Dew Tour iON Mountain bronze medalist.
 He competed for the United States in the 2014 Winter Olympics in Sochi, Russia, and in the 2022 Winter Olympics in Beijing, China.

 His younger sister is American Olympic bronze medalist and World Champion snowboarder Arielle Gold.

 Personal life

 Gold is Jewish, and was born in Steamboat Springs, Colorado.
 His father, Ken Gold, who was a professional moguls skier, videotapes each of his practices.
 His younger sister is American Olympic bronze medalist and World Champion snowboarder Arielle Gold.
 He and his family live part of the year in Steamboat Springs and part in Breckenridge, Colorado.